flyteorg/flyte/rsts/community/contribute.rst

    # Step2: The flytesnacks repository provides a lot of useful examples.
    git clone https://github.com/flyteorg/flytesnacks && cd flytesnacks

-   # Step3: Before running the Hello World workflow, create the flytesnacks-development namespace.
+   # Step3: Before running the hello world workflow, create the flytesnacks-development namespace.
-   # This is necessary because, by default (without creating a new project), task pods will run in the flytesnacks-development namespace.
+   # This is necessary because, by default (without creating a new project), task Pods will run in the flytesnacks-development namespace.
    kubectl create namespace flytesnacks-development

-   # Step4: Run a Hello World example
+   # Step4: Run a hello world example
    pyflyte run --remote examples/basics/basics/hello_world.py my_wf
    # Go to http://localhost:30080/console/projects/flytesnacks/domains/development/executions/fd63f88a55fed4bba846 to see execution in the console.

-**6. Tear down the k3s cluster After finishing developing.**
+**6. Tear down the k3s cluster after finishing developing.**

 .. code:: shell